nazaroi/Cook/README.md

 We used [Glide](https://bumptech.github.io/glide) for image loading.

-We used [Gson](https://github.com/google/gson) to convert a JSON string to an equivalent Java object..
+We used [Gson](https://github.com/google/gson) to convert a JSON string to an equivalent Java object.

+We used [Timber](https://github.com/JakeWharton/timber) for logging.

+We used [Android Debug Database](https://github.com/amitshekhariitbhu/Android-Debug-Database) for debugging databases and shared preferences in Android applications.

 ## Project Structure